Top 20+ Project Management Software for Creative Teams

 Even though Paymo might be one of the best project management software for creatives, it has some drawbacks.
 It has many useful features when it comes to creative project tracking, but it does not take the lead when it comes to user intuitiveness.
 Some users have commended its usability, while others say that it doesn’t consistently stand out as prominently as other platforms, such as Asana or Smartsheet.

 For creative teams prioritizing an effortlessly intuitive interface, considering options like Asana and Smartsheet might be more appealing.
 However, it compensates with a robust support team and many resources to assist users.
-Also, Paymo is the more affordable option in its league and is currently running an attractive autumn promotion: up to 60% off on any annual plan.
+Also, Paymo is the more affordable option in its league and is currently running an extended Black Friday promotion: up to 60% off on any annual plan.
 Snag the discount here before the offer expires.

 customizable platform tailored for niche creative team needs